shashank-sharma/gdrs/README.md

 1. Django Rest Framework with PostgreSQL as Backend
 2. Angular 5 as frontend and deployed on Heroku.
 Later planning to use AWS S3 for hosting static files
-3. Android app with firebase with real time database

 ### How to test ?